digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Send and receive explicit data
 ------------------------------

-Some ZigBee applications may require communication with third-party (non-Digi) RF modules.
+Some Zigbee applications may require communication with third-party (non-Digi) RF modules.
 These applications often send and receive data of different public profiles such as Home Automation or Smart Energy to other modules.

-XBee ZigBee modules offer a special type of frame for this purpose.
+XBee Zigbee modules offer a special type of frame for this purpose.
 Explicit frames are used to transmit and receive explicit data.
 When sending public profile packets, the frames transmit the data itself plus the application layer-specific fields—the source and destination endpoints, profile ID, and cluster ID.

 .. warning::
-  Only ZigBee, DigiMesh, and Point-to-Multipoint protocols support the transmission and reception of data in explicit format.
+  Only Zigbee, DigiMesh, and Point-to-Multipoint protocols support the transmission and reception of data in explicit format.
 This means you cannot transmit or receive explicit data using a generic ``XBeeDevice`` object.
 You must use a protocol-specific XBee device object such as a ``ZigBeeDevice``.